thednp/create-vanjs/README.md

 ## About

 This project is crafted by developers, for developers!
-You really don't need the mental gymnastics of React to manage local, derived or global state, composability or scalability, there is no barrier anywhere, you can really develop applications of any kind or size with VanJS.
+You really don't need the mental gymnastics of React to manage local, derived or global state, composability or scalability, you can really develop applications of any kind or size with VanJS.

 ## Attribution